The varied history of the Weissenhaus estate and its owners goes back to the 16th century.

 1817

-Reconstruction of the southern Kavaliershaus (couch house) by the new owner General-Postmaster Georg Wilhelm Graf von Platen Hallermund.
+New construction of today's Schlosstherme (then the southern Kavaliershaus or coach house) by the new owner, General- Postmaster Georg Wilhelm Graf von Platen Hallermund.

 1854